Tea4Q/MySeedBook/docs/SIGN_OUT_ERROR_FIX.md

-# Sign Out Error Fix & Web UX Improvements
+# [ARCHIVED] Sign Out Error Fix & Web UX Improvements

+> **⚠️ ARCHIVED DOCUMENTATION**
+> This document is kept for historical reference only.
+> Issue was resolved in early 2025 and authentication flows have been updated since then.
+> For current production documentation, see [docs/README.md](README.md)

 ## Issues Fixed
 1. **Mobile**: "authsessionmissing error: session is missing" when trying to sign out on mobile devices